automation-tasks-rs/cargo_auto_lib/doc_comments/auto_lines_of_code.md

 There should not be any normal code after `#[cfg(test)]`, only tests.
 All other files: `md`, `toml`, `html`, `js`, ... are not counted.

-### Workspace

-Workspaces have member projects, that are written in `Cargo.toml`.
-The program counts lines of every project and sums them together.

 ## Include into README.md

 If the README.md file contains these markers (don't copy the numbers 1 and 2):